 If you just want to heat up a small room or space, a wall furnace may be quite suitable.
 For instance, if you only want your dining area to be warm when entertaining guests, a wall furnace could be quite a cosy option.

-So should you get Reverse Cycle Air Conditioning or Ducted Gas Heating for Winter?
+Is Reverse Cycle Air Conditioning or Ducted Gas Heating Better for Winter?

-Evaporative cooling producing better quality cool air that is produced through the process of evaporation.
+Meanwhile, evaporative cooling produces better quality cool air that complements gas heating.
 This air has a higher moisture content, is easier to breathe and more comfortable on the skin.
 You can run your evaporative cooling with your door and windows open, creating a very natural cool atmosphere in your home.

 Evaporative cooling is also by far the cheapest air conditioning to run.
 Since it does not use the refrigeration process, it consumes only up to 1/10th the power that a reverse cycle air conditioner consumes.
 You could blast an evaporative cooling system the entire day and still not spend as much as you would on a reverse cycle.

-An evaporative cooling coupled with ducted gas heating may cost more upfront, but the long term running cost is definitely the lowest.
-You will be spending far less in consumption in both winter and summer.
+Evaporative cooling coupled with ducted gas heating may cost more upfront, but the long term running cost is definitely the lowest.
+You will be spending far less on consumption in both winter and summer.
 And throughout the year.
 The downside to this combination is that you would need to service and maintain 2 systems, instead of one.